akspa0/The-Machine/extensions/flashsr_extension_README.md

 2. **Quality Detection**
    – Any file with `sample_rate < 32000` triggers enhancement.
 3. **FlashSR Inference**
+   – Wrapper path processes whole file; upstream model is fed stereo in 5.12-s chunks with GPU batches for speed.
-   – Audio is processed on the chosen device; output retains the original SR (or 48 kHz in fallback mode).
+   – Output retains the original sample-rate.
 4. **Manifest Update**
    – Each enhancement appends an entry under `"enhancements"` with anonymised fields.